Abuster147/outreachcell/README.md

 # outreachcell
-task for outreach cell secretary recruitmen
+task for outreach cell secretary 2022
 <br/>

-Was asked to build a clone of the existing Outreachy website
+I was asked to build a clone of the existing Outreachy website and deploy it